 Listings advisories are tools used to increase public awareness and drive public participation to your event.
 Listings advisories are brief one-page documents that outline the location of your event, direct readers to your website, and detail what will happen at your event and who would be interested in attending.

 The purpose of a listings advisory is to have your event included in event calendars and event listings in print or online publications.
 Many publications that have listings sections will have a form that you can fill out, and you can simply copy and paste the information from your listings advisory into this form.
 Listings advisories can also be included in your pitches (see above) to provide basic information in a concise manner.

-Ideally, you should distribute a listings advisory four to six weeks prior to the Culture Days event weekend.
+Ideally, you should distribute a listings advisory four to six weeks prior to the Culture Days celebration.
 See the Culture Days Media Kit for a listings advisory template.

 Reaching out to Media: Pitching